lucasfonsecads/lucasfonsecads/README.md

 **Head of Engineering** at [**Kovi** 🚘](https://www.kovi.com.br/)!
 I've been working with Data Science and Machine Learning for more than 12 years.

 - :computer: working remotely;
-- :weight_lifter: love all sports;
+- :surfer: love all sports;
 - :heart: all technologies;